Environmental Protection and Sustainability Overview

 Sustainability is responsible for multiple resource management programs.
 Many programs address forest sustainability, such as forest assessments and management plans for County forest lands, reforestation and urban tree planting programs (Tree-Mendous Maryland and Big Trees).
 Other programs responsible under sustainability include promotion of educational material for Baltimore County residents, a Sustainability Network and a Master Plan policy.

 Watershed Management and Monitoring

 Watershed Management and Monitoring, coordinates the municipal NPDES stormwater permit, prepares watershed restoration plans, addresses TMDLs, coordinates the Baltimore Watershed Agreement and monitors Baltimore County’s 14 watersheds for water quality improvements.

-Watershed Restoration Program works to restore, protect and enhance surface water and improve water quality through a variety of projects and services such as stream restoration, shoreline stabilization, water quality retrofitting, dredging, submerged aquatic vegetation monitoring, waterway cleanup, and abandoned boat removal.
+Watershed Restoration Program works to restore, protect and enhance surface water and improve water quality through a variety of projects and services such as stream restoration, shoreline stabilization, water quality retrofitting, stormwater facility conversion, dredging, and submerged aquatic vegetation monitoring.

 In Need of Environmental Assistance?